FranciscoOrtizTena/de-zoomcamp/01-docker-terraform/Homework.md

 ## Question 1.
 Knowing docker tags

-Run the command to get information
+Run the command to get information on Docket

+'''bash
+docker --help
+'''